Why Babies Shouldn't Eat Honey - Baby Chick

 Honey Has a Natural Contaminant

 In a survey of honey in the United States, 10% of honey samples contained botulism spores.1 What’s more, honey is the one identified and avoidable source of C. botulinum spores, which are natural contaminants in water, soil, dust, and air that get carried into beehives.1,2,7 Though not inherently harmful, when a baby eats honey and ingests botulism spores, their underdeveloped gut supports its germination and colonization.
 In addition, this allows the bacterium Clostridium botulinum to grow and produce a neurotoxin.
-And then, the toxin blocks the transmission of a nerve’s impulse, affecting its ability to signal the associated muscle to contract, which leads to loss of muscle tone and weakness.7
+Then, the toxin blocks the transmission of a nerve’s impulse, affecting its ability to signal the associated muscle to contract, which leads to loss of muscle tone and weakness.7

 Children Are Not Mini-Adults

-You may wonder, why are babies at risk for infant botulism but not older kids and adults?
+You may wonder why babies are at risk for infant botulism but not older kids and adults.
 This is an excellent example of how kids are not merely “mini-adults.”
 Their pathophysiology is different, and this process follows an infectious disease pathway unique to small children.
 Healthy adults and older children have more developed immune and digestive systems, preventing the Clostridium bacteria from surviving.
 Their bodies can clear the toxin before it causes harm5, but babies’ bodies can’t, which is why they shouldn’t eat honey.

 They Have Immature Intestinal Tracts